 /*+ USE_PLAN_CACHE (NONE[DEFAULT]) */

-The following example does not run the SQL statement by using the plan caching mechanism:
+The following example shows a statement that does not use the plan cache:

 SELECT /*+ USE_PLAN_CACHE(NONE) */ *